apache/druid/docs/ingestion/data-formats.md

 }
 ```

-Finally, add these Kinesis metadata columns to the `dimensionsSpec` or  set your `dimensionsSpec` to auto-detect columns.
+Finally, add these Kinesis metadata columns to the `dimensionsSpec` or  set your `dimensionsSpec` to automatically detect columns.

 The following supervisor spec demonstrates how to ingest the Kinesis timestamp, and partition key into Druid dimensions: